Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 He grabbed some eye drops and started flushing his eye with water.
 That is the wrong thing to do.
 If this happens, grab some olive oil or coconut oil and apply it to the affected area.
 Oil dissolves oil, right?
 That brought immediate relief and all was well within minutes.

 My pal George Ure over at UrbanSurvival.com had a great article about time management yesterday.
 It is noteworthy because this time of year, we all need to take stock of what is important and what is not.
 He gives me credit for being an expert at time-management.
 To be honest, some days I feel I have lost my way.

 Anyway, it is a good weekend read: Coping: Managing Your Personal Profit & Loss.

 This year, an exception will be made in January when the Essential 4-Pack in the 5ml size will be sent out.
-The normal price is $19.99 plus shipping so even if you sign up for just one month, this represents a great savings.

 Note: The monthly cycle starts on the 25th of each month which means the bargain priced Essential 4 Pack is available now as the OOTM.